Celtics Improve to 2-0 Behind 57 from Tatum and Brown - CLNS Media

 The run began with Bam Adebayo picking up his fourth personal, and the Celtics capitalized from there.
 A personal 6-0 run from Jayson Tatum kick started things as he weaved his way to the basket for a tough finish, and hit a pullup 3 over the smaller Gabe Vincent.
 Tatum finished with a game high 29 points on 10/22 shooting.

+After the game, Jaylen Brown said “Bam is their rim protector.
+I would say he’s their only rim protector.”
+The Boston Celtics dominated when Bam went to the bench, posting a +27 point differential in those 13 minutes.

-The Celtics led this game for the majority, using a balanced attack from deep.
+The Celtics led this game for the majority, but more than anything, Boston used a balanced attack from deep to pull away.
 Six different Celtics hit at least two 3-pointers, a figure only four achieved in the opener.
 Jaylen Brown paced Boston for much of the first half, scoring 14 of his 28 points.
 Boston also got a boost from the supporting cast as 6 different players scored at least 8 points and the team combined for 11 blocked shots.

 In the opener against Philadelphia, Boston struggled defending the point of attack, and tonight the team made it a point of emphasis to closeout to shooters.
 Tyler Herro led all scorers with 15 in the first half, and he struggled once the Celtics moved to a switch heavy scheme after the break.